rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 ---

+1. On names (Misc) (SamR, S.A., Sam, Samuel) [Short!]

+1. 96 Fall Break, 2016

+1. 97 The end of the world is nigh

+1. 98 Is pioneers.grinnell.edu accessible?
+(Hmmm ... that's a good
+reason to read the guidelines.)

+1. 99 NaNoWriMo (On writing.)

+1. 100 Essay 100.

+1. Candidate criteria

+1. Application for Access Computing

+1. Better writers than I.  (Essays on Vocation by Campbell, Skerett, and ...)

 1. Accessibility in Course Webs (online teaching)

 1. Accessibility in the College Web site.

-1. Is pioneers.grinnell.edu accessible?
-(Hmmm ... that's a good
-reason to read the guidelines.)

 1. What we vote, what they tell us.
 (Did we vote on using qualitative comments in faculty reviews?)

-1. Megan Goering
+1. Megan Goering (written; waiting to post)

+1. Gross Mindset

+1. Donating to Grinnell.

+1. Growth Mindset

 1. Narren Brown

 1. Harley McIlrath.

-1. Candidate criteria

 1. "Do you take requests?"

+1. Faculty nightmares

+1. Michelle's comment: "If other people care, they'll pick it up."
+But I seem to remember more than most people.
+Or maybe I just care more.

 1. Bob Dylan wins Nobel prize.
 (Mongo says "Rock n Roll.
 Form a band.
 Arts are important.
 Students never know, one may win a Nobel for Rock n Roll!")